Arizona governor pushes for teacher pay deal as strike looms

 - Prince charming: Kate gives birth to boy, home by suppertime VIEW

+The Arizona Education Association, the largest teacher membership group, has warned its 20,000 members about a 1971 Arizona attorney general opinion saying a statewide strike would be illegal under common law and participants could lose their teaching credentials.

+No school district has said they would fire educators who strike or revoke teaching certificates.

-The political dealing comes as school districts and parents scramble to figure out how to handle a walkout.
+Hundreds of school districts and parents were scrambling this week to figure out how to handle a walkout.

+Some large districts — including Mesa Public Schools in suburban Phoenix, the state’s largest — have already said they are going to close all schools Thursday and until the walkout ends.
+That means hourly employees, such as custodians, would not work or be paid.

+Peoria Unified School District, which serves about 37,000 students, also planned to close Thursday and Friday.
+In a letter to parents, officials said a majority of certified teachers won’t be coming to work, preventing adequate student-to-staff ratios.